creativewave/animate/README.md

 `npm i @cdoublev/animate`

-`@cdoublev/animate` is built with the current NodeJS version as target, meaning that it should probably be transpiled to support your own application targets.
+`@cdoublev/animate` is built with the current NodeJS version as target, meaning that it should probably be transpiled in order to be used in your application using its own targets.

-Eg. with `babel` (eventually via the loader/plugin options of your bundler), `include` it to the transpiled files.

 ## Example